Perry Orchestras Handbook 2020-2021

 Music checks may occur at any timeand may be performed with your stand partner or individually.
 Be prepared for periodic music checks - they count toward your grade in orchestra class.

 All Perry General School policies for behavior and attendance from the Student Handbook are observed.
-The student handbook will be reviewed in the first period class on the first day of school.
+The student handbook will be reviewed in the first period class on the first day of face to face school.

 1) Instrument 2) Music 3) Pencil 4) Shoulder rest, mute, rosin etc.

-- B. Do not talk during the rehearsal; listen to what the director is instructing, even if it is not specifically addressing to you.
-Write in everything, bowings, phrases, fingering, etc. Raise your hand if you have a question or need clarification.
+B. Do not talk during the rehearsal; listen to what the director is instructing, even if it is not specifically addressing to you.
+Write in everything in your own rehearsal copy: bowings, phrases, fingering, etc. Raise your hand if you have a question or need clarification.
 Stay present in the rehearsal; do not do homework, read, or text message.

-There will be a school concert per quarter, reflecting student progress for that grading period.
+There will be a school concert per quarter (except first quarter due to limited face to face rehearsals in quarter 1).
 These performances are mandatory and are equivalent to exams in other classes.
 All concerts will be held in the Perry High School Auditorium, beginning at 7:00pm.
 The dates for the concerts are:

 Step-Up Concert and CUSD Elem./JHS Honor Orchestra Concerts